-The PPS should be mounted to the firewall, or other desired location, using 4 #10 bolts (not included).
-A drill/punch template is provided on the next page.
+The PPS should be mounted to the firewall, or other desired location, using 4 #10 bolts (not included-use US recommended torque for #10 bolt).
+A drill/ punch template is provided on the next page.
 You can print this as a guide for easy hole location (Important: prior to using, you must verify the dimensions of the printed template according to the instructions on the template).